 - the introduction of new Government policies affecting schools or population.

-Pupil projections rely heavily on the population projections produced by ONS which are widely used across government for planning purposes.
-National population projections are National Statistics, which means they undergo regular quality assurance reviews and are produced free from political influence.
+Pupil projections rely heavily on the population projections produced by outside sources which are widely used across government for planning purposes.
 The projections are produced using demographic assumptions about future levels of fertility, life-expectancy and net-migration, based on analysis of trends and expert advice.
-The assumptions are agreed in liaison with the devolved administrations, following consultation with key users of projections in each country and advice from an expert academic advisory panel.

 Change from early projections